 *Love these recipes?
 Sign up for the BruCrew email to have them sent to your inbox.

-Yes, I know it’s only a few days until Christmas, and yes, I’m pretty sure you all have your cookies and sweets all made for those parties and family events.
+Yes, I know it's only a week until Christmas, and yes, I'm pretty sure you all have your cookies and sweets picked out or already made for your holiday parties and family events.

-But trust me…this easy Peppermint Oreo Bark needs to be added to your trays!
-It only has a few ingredients and can be done in about 15 minutes.
-That’s only a few minutes before you can be snacking on peppermint goodness!
+But trust me when I say making this easy Peppermint Oreo Bark needs to be added to your plans!
+It only has a few ingredients, and it can be done in about 15 minutes.
+In just a few minutes you can be snacking on peppermint goodness!

-Plus, I couldn’t leave without one last peppermint treat for the season.
-I thought this was the perfect ending to my peppermint phase.
-Believe me, breaking up is hard to do, but my jeans are so mad at my snacking habits this month.
-It’s not pretty.
-But oh, it tasted so good!!!
+Believe me, believe me my jeans are so mad at my snacking habits this month.
+It's not pretty.
+But oh, it tastes so good!!!

-Last year I made this candy cane pretzel bark, and then promptly ate half the batch.
+A few years ago I made this Candy Cane Pretzel Bark, and then promptly ate half the batch.
 True story!

 So this year, I thought I would try something different.
-Turns out putting Oreo Thins in the center of chocolate and peppermint doesn’t stop you from munching.
+Turns out putting Oreo Thins in the center of chocolate and topping it with peppermint bits doesn't stop you from munching.
 My sweet tooth needs a rehab from this easy four ingredient chocolate bark!

-Swirls of two kinds of chocolate, crunchy cookies, and peppermint bits is never a bad idea.
-Well, that is if you have willpower and can resist the goodness.
+Swirls of dark and white chocolate, crunchy cookies, and sweet peppermint bits is never a bad idea.
+Well, that is if you have willpower and can resist that kind of holiday goodness.

 My plan is to work on finding my willpower in January.
-Until then, you can find me hiding in corners with chocolate smears on my face.
+Until then, you can find me hiding in the closet with chocolate smears on my face.

-- Line your pan with foil.
+- Line your pan with foil or parchment paper.
 This will help you get all the chocolate goodness out after it sets.

-- Spread just a little bit of white chocolate on the back of the cookies before putting them on the foil.
-This keeps them from moving all over the place when you spread the rest on top.
+- Dip the bottoms of the cookies in melted white chocolate before putting them on the foil.
+This keeps them from moving all over the place when you spread the rest of the white chocolate on top.

-- Sprinkle the peppermint bits on top before the chocolate sets.
+- Sprinkle the peppermint bits on top before the chocolate sets up.

 - Use a knife to cut the bark into triangles.
 It doesn't break right just using your hands.